dominiksalvet/asus-fan-control/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license that is published in the [*LICENSE.md*](LICENSE.md) file with you as the author.
+By contributing, you agree that your contributions will be licensed under the same license that is published in the [*LICENSE.txt*](LICENSE.txt) file with you as the author.